In vitro fertilisation

 - After the failure of previous attempts at artificial insemination.

-- In the case of the absence of, or damage to the fallopian tubes.
+- In case of the absence (or damage) of the fallopian tubes..

 - In patients with an advanced maternal age.